jimmypuntoexe/prosvisio_assignment1/README.md

 In this way,it's possibile reserve tickets for cinema to watch your favorite film.

-For the database,we used MySql,instead the application is was written using *Python*,  which used his library *mysql.connector* as interface.
+For the database,we used sqlite,instead the application was written using *Python*,  which used his library *sqlite3* as interface.

 The database is made of four table:
 *  Cinema: contains the information related to cinema(**Id**,Nome,Città)